libreinnova/odoo_custom_addons/lbr_base_documents/README.rst

       - MuK Documents View
       - A new view that makes working with the document management system easy and fast.

-The current module doesn't use or modify any code of this third-party resources.
+The current module doesn't use or copy any code of this third-party resources.

 Author
 ------